The Challenge: Our fast-paced lives leave us feeling stressed and anxious, even when the workday is over.

 Although the last thing we may want is another activity added to our schedules, one particular activity might be worth our precious time: coloring.

 Specifically, coloring mandalas – visual structures comprising interlocking circles and other geometric shapes – carries benefits for well-being.

 What are mandalas?

 Mandalas have their roots in Hinduism and Buddhism.
 Mandala – Sanskrit for “circle” – is both a symbol and a ritual.
-As symbol, mandalas represent harmony, wholeness, and the infinite nature of the universe.
-As ritual, the mandala helps facilitate meditation.
+As a symbol, mandalas represent harmony, wholeness, and the infinite nature of the universe.
+As a ritual, the mandala helps facilitate meditation.
 The creation of mandalas requires intense focus, stillness, and attention to the present moment –key components of mindfulness meditation.
-Mandalas always begin from the epicenter, and grow outwardly.
-Mandalas commonly include many concentric circles, and are often symmetrical.
+Mandalas always begin from the epicenter and grow outwardly.
+Mandalas commonly include many concentric circles and are often symmetrical.
 In the context of Buddhism, different layers of the mandala represent different aspects of the universe and cycle of life.
-Thus, mandalas hold great spiritual significance, and represent concepts such as compassion.
+Thus, mandalas hold great spiritual significance and represent concepts such as compassion.

 Mandalas, mindfulness, and well-being

 Because mandalas require attentive focus and calmness to create and color, mandalas can help cultivate mindfulness, self-awareness, and stress relief.